ITU-AI-ML-in-5G-Challenge/PS-012-ML5G-PHY-Beam-Selection_BEAMSOUP/README.md

 # ML5G_challenge

-Please see the enclosed pdf file for solution details and the code folder for the implementation.
+Please see the enclosed pdf file for a solution overview and the code folder for the implementation details.

 Availabe for any question at: zecchin@eurecom.fr